AdobeDocs/commerce-operations.en/help/installation/tutorials/admin.md

 Created Magento administrator user named j.doe
 ```

-If you do not specify any of required params Magento will ask about them in the CLI:
+If you do not specify any of the required params, the application asks about them in the CLI:

 ```bash
 bin/magento admin:user:create